Grenzlinie/awesome-ai4ms-paper-and-websites/README_en.md

 # Materials with AI
 ## Properties Prediction
 None

-## Knowledge Extraction
-1. **Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science** (Arxiv Nov 2024) [[Paper]](https://arxiv.org/pdf/2412.09628)
-A large-scale analysis (159,295 papers) of AI4Science literature.
-Magnetic materials, lithium-ion batteries, and perovskite solar cells are areas where AI integration is relatively lacking.
-The author trains a link prediction model between nodes using literature and finds that traditional Node2Vec methods are effective for analyzing potential connections between AI and science fields.

 ## Crystal structure
 1. **Progress in Deep Learning Crystal Structure Generation** (Github repo) [[Link]](https://github.com/kdmsit/Awesome-Crystal-GNNs/tree/main)